-As of December 31, 2002, the Company had a reserve for restructuring and plant closing costs related to the closure of the Polyurethanes Shepton Mallet, U.K. manufacturing facility of \$7.1 million recorded in accrued liabilities.
+As of December 31, 2002, the Company had a \$7.1 million reserve for restructuring and plant closing costs related to the closure of the Shepton Mallet, U.K. Polyurethanes manufacturing facility recorded in accrued liabilities.
 The entire amount was related to workforce reductions.
-During the first half of 2003, the Company made cash payments of \$3.4 million relating to this charge.
+The Company made cash payments related to this restructuring of \$3.1 million, \$0.3 million and \$1.0 million in the first, second and third quarters of 2003, respectively.
+The unpaid reserve remains in accrued liabilities.

-On March 11, 2003, the Company announced that, in its Polyurethanes segment, it is integrating its global flexible products division into its global derivatives division, and it recorded a charge of \$17.1 million in the first quarter 2003.
-In June 2003, the Polyurethanes segment announced a further restructuring at its Rozenburg, Netherlands site.
-This charge represents severance costs and is estimated to total approximately \$10.4 million, which will be recorded through December 2005.
-During the three months ended June 30, 2003, \$1.4 million was recorded as a restructuring charge.
-These Polyurethanes segment charges represent severance and are included in accrued liabilities.
-Also in June 2003, the Company announced that its Performance Products segment would close a number of plants at the an overall corporate cost reduction program that is expected to be implemented and recorded from 2003 to 2005.
+On March 11, 2003, the Company's Polyurethanes segment announced that it would integrate its global flexible products division into its urethane specialties division, and recorded a restructuring charge of \$17.1 million in the first quarter of 2003 for workforce reductions.
+In June 2003, the Polyurethanes segment announced further restructuring at its Rozenburg, Netherlands site.
+The charge for this restructuring is estimated to total approximately \$10.4 million and will be recorded through December 2005.
+During the second and third quarters of 2003 respectively, charges of \$1.4 million and \$3.7 million were taken for workforce reductions relating to this restructuring.
+The Company made cash payments of \$0.8 million, \$5.6 million and \$4.5 million in the first, second and third quarters of 2003, respectively, related to these restructuring activities.
+The unpaid reserve remains in accrued liabilities.

-Company's Whitehaven, UK facility and recorded a charge of \$20.1 million in the second quarter 2003.
-This charge represents \$11.4 million relating to an impairment of assets at Whitehaven (in connection with the plant shutdowns) and \$8.7 million of severance costs.
-These charges are part of
+In June 2003, the Company announced that its Performance Products segment would close a number of plants at the Company's Whitehaven, UK facility and recorded a charge of \$20.1 million in the second quarter 2003.
+This charge represents \$11.4 million relating to an impairment of assets at Whitehaven (in connection with the plant shutdowns) and \$8.7 million of workforce reduction costs.
+These charges are part of an overall cost reduction program for this segment that is expected to be implemented and recorded from 2003 to 2005.
+The Company made cash payments of \$1.6 million and \$0.3 million in the second and third quarters of 2003, respectively.
+The unpaid reserve remains in accrued liabilities.